MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-offline-definitions-update.md

 - [Microsoft Defender for Endpoint Plan 1](https://go.microsoft.com/fwlink/p/?linkid=2154037)
 - [Microsoft Defender for Endpoint Plan 2](https://go.microsoft.com/fwlink/p/?linkid=2154037)

-The offline definition update feature of Microsoft Defender for Endpoint on Linux enables organizations to download definitions on Linux endpoints which are not exposed to the internet via a local hosting server (termed as *Mirror Server* in this document).
-The Mirror Server is any server in the customer's environment which can connect to the Microsoft cloud to download the signatures.
+The Offline Security Intelligence Update feature of Microsoft Defender for Endpoint on Linux enables organizations to download security intelligence (also referred to as definitions or signatures in this document) on Linux endpoints which are not exposed to the internet via a local hosting server (termed as *Mirror Server* in this document).
+The Mirror Server is any server in the customer's environment which can connect to the Microsoft cloud to download the definitions.
 Other Linux endpoints pull the definitions from the Mirror Server at a predefined interval.

 Key benefits include: